FC Goa's Alberto Noguera: Brandon Fernandes is one of the best Indian players | Goal.com

 "I think this league is really competitive and I am frankly quite impressed by the level.
 It’s improving every year.
 As you can see this season, any team can beat any other team.
 That’s great for watching.

 "To be fair, I am most impressed with my team.
-It’s a new team and a new coach, but I am really delighted at how everything has come together.
+It’s a new team and a new coach (Juan Ferrando), but I am really delighted at how everything has come together.
 I think we are playing some outstanding football.
 We haven’t got the best results but sometimes in football these things happen.
-We are trying to change this situation with wins in the upcoming games.
+We are trying to change this situation with wins in the upcoming games," he said.

 Several young Indian players have been afforded an opportunity to shine like Saviour Gama and Princeton Rebello this season at Goa.
 Noguera spoke about their potential.